cmu-sei/juneberry/docs/getting_started.md

 ## Using the Container

-Once inside the container, the user will find themselves in the `/juneberry` directory by default, or the workspace directory if one was specified.
+Once inside the container, the user will find themselves in the `/workspace` directory by default.
+While it is called "workspace" within the container, it is the workspace directory that was provided to the `enter_juneberry_container` either as the current working directory when started, or via the `JUNEBERRY_WORKSPACE` override.

 There are a few more initialization tasks to complete before Juneberry is operational:

 * Install Juneberry (from a python package perspective)